manoharendla/PycharmProjects/README.md

+# Python Tutorial

+### What is **_init_** method in python

+Init method of a class comes into picture when a class is initialized .
+When an object instatiation operation is invoked with `x=MyClass(value1,valu2)` the object x is instantiated with specific initial state.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/manoharendla/PycharmProjects/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.